The Effect of Scripts and Formats on LLM Numeracy: Multiscript Numerical Reasoning

 \subsubsection{Bridging the Performance Gap through Prompting Strategies}

 To improve model performance on non-HA scripts, we experimented with various prompt modifications.
 First, we provided additional hints, such as explicitly mentioning the name of the script used.
 However, this approach did not yield any noticeable improvement.
-Next, we translated the operator into the script corresponding to the numerals.
+Next, we translated the operator word into the script corresponding to the numerals.
 For the words used in the prompts, we selected one language that uses the same script as the numbers.
 The complete script to language mapping used in this study is provided in \Cref{tab:script_language_mapping} in \Cref{sec:script_arithmetic_computation}.
 This strategy, as shown in \Cref{fig:org_v_all_script_accuracy_all_prompts_bar}, results in a substantial performance improvement compared to using the operator in English.

-We further observe in \Cref{fig:org_v_all_script_accuracy_all_prompts_bar} that presenting the entire user prompt in the native language using the script in question yields the highest performance across the models.
-This highlights the importance of consistent script usage and minimal cross-script interference during arithmetic reasoning.
-A similar, though slightly larger, performance improvement is observed when models are provided with an explicit mapping between HA and non-HA digits.
+We further observe in \Cref{fig:org_v_all_script_accuracy_all_prompts_bar} that presenting the entire user prompt in the native language using the script in question yields strong performance across the models, highlighting the importance of consistent script usage and minimal cross-script interference during arithmetic reasoning.
+The largest performance improvement, however, is observed when models are provided with an explicit mapping between HA and non-HA digits.
 All prompts used for this task are provided in \Cref{sec:multilingual_prompt_examples}.